anahelenasilva/busca-cep/README.md

 - Network connection errors when fetching URLs
 - Invalid or malformed JSON responses
 - HTTP request failures
+- File creation and writing errors

-If an error occurs, the program will display an error message and stop processing further URLs.
+If an error occurs while fetching data from a URL, the program will display an error message and continue processing the remaining URLs.
+If there's an error creating or writing to the output file, the program will exit with an error code.

 ## Contributing